bahmanjafari/F5-irule/README.md

 F5 irule

 #### F5_Log_All_Req_AND_PostBody_to_Splunk:
-Log all requests contain get and post plus postbody and respone \n thanks "@sebbycorp"
+Log all requests contain get and post plus postbody and respone thanks "@sebbycorp"

 #### Prevent_XFF_Header_And_Insert_X_REAL_IP